chukwunnonso/Technical-writing/introduction-to-github/github.md

 ![Image](push_with_upstream.png)<br><br>

+By using the command `git push --set-upstream`, you can initiate a new pull request so that your code can be reviewed to determine if it is what is required before merging.

 ```
     git push <remote> --force
 ```

-The `git push origin –force` overwrites the remote content forcefully with the local repository we pushed.
-Ensure you use this command with caution. <br><br>
+The `git push origin --force` overwrites the remote content forcefully with the local repository we pushed.
+Ensure you use this command with caution because unlike `git push --set-upstream`,  the `git push --force` simply replaces everything with the local repository on the assumption that you absolutely want all the contents of the branch. <br><br>

 * Summary of some advanced commands